Dear readers of ADxS.org, please forgive the disruption.

 • recommended starting dose 100 mg orally once daily

-• maximum recommended dose 400 mg once daily
+• recommended maximum dose 400 mg once daily

-• Age from 12 to 17
+• Age from 12 to 17 years

 3. Side effects and contraindications